DoneDeal0/superdiff/README.md

 Compares two texts and returns a structured diff at the character, word, or sentence level.

 The output is optimized by default to produce a readable, visual diff (like GitHub or Git).
-A strict mode that tracks exact token moves and updates is also available.
+A high accuracy mode that tracks exact token moves and updates is also available.

 All language subtleties (Unicode, CJK scripts, locale-aware sentence segmentation, etc.) are handled.